Devnco/my-terminal-setup/README.md

 Installation
 ------------

-To use it you can clone this repository and run the command `./install.sh`.
+To use it you can clone this repository and run the command `sh install.sh`.

 This is a step by step script, you can skip a step if you want.